-The Port is seeking a Proposition 1 Grant from Coastal Conservancy for \$650,000 toward Crane Cove Park.
+The Port is seeking a Proposition 1 Grant from the Coastal Conservancy for \$650,000.
 If secured, it would reduce the need for Port Harbor Fund, freeing the dollars for other renewal investments.
-The Port is also working with philanthropic interests in the City to secure funding for play structures.
+The Port is also working with philanthropic interests in the City to secure the remaining \$4 million for play structures.